cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### Using a `DeploymentService`

 A `StudyProtocol` can be deployed to a `DeploymentService` which handles the deployment of protocols for different devices.
-CAMS comes with a very simple deployment service which runs locally on the phone.
+CAMS comes with a simple deployment service which runs locally on the phone.
 This can be used to deploy a protocol and get back a [`MasterDeviceDeployment`](https://pub.dev/documentation/carp_core/latest/carp_core/MasterDeviceDeployment-class.html), which can be executed on the phone.

 ```dart
   ...